Cyrusb01/custom_quantstats_tutorial/README.md

     import quantstats as qs
     ```
 3. **Explore Customizations**:
-Check out the `example.py` file to see all the new customaizations you
+Check out the `example.py` file to see all the new customizations you can do

 ## Development Process